megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 Indeed, the business logic is the raison d'être for a software application.
 But applications have other responsibilities that are also important.
 Like interacting with users, receiving requests and returning results, storing data, interfacing with external services.
 In order to balance all these concerns and make sure the code base does not devolve into an unmaintainable big ball of mud, we need to be intentional in how we organize it.
 We need to design its architecture.

 That is, the rules and principles that we follow to organize the various aspects of the code base and create clear boundaries between them.
-In essence, defining the system's big logical components, their dependencies and interactions.
+In essence, software architecture is about defining a system's big logical components, their dependencies and interactions.

 In this section we will see three common architectural patterns: layered architecture, ports and adapters, and command query responsibility segregation.